Evidence Based

 Highlights

-- The most prevalent of the ADHD subcategories is the combined type.
+The most prevalent of the ADHD subcategories is combined type.

 You’ve always heard of attention deficit hyperactivity disorder (ADHD); perhaps you or someone you know has it, but you were unaware that there are various forms of the problem.

-Why is this important, then?
-Unbelievably, knowing what kind of ADHD you have is crucial since it will help you understand what coping mechanisms to employ in order to feel better; you’ll learn more about this below.
+Why is this information important, then?
+Unbelievably, knowing what kind of ADHD you have is crucial since it will help you understand what coping mechanisms to employ to feel better; you’ll learn more about this below.
 But first, let’s quickly go over the fundamentals of ADHD.

-3 to 6% of adults (1) have ADHD, a prevalent mental health disorder that may begin in childhood but persist into maturity for some people or may only be identified later in life.
+According to estimates, 3–6% of adults have ADHD, a prevalent mental health disorder that may begin in childhood but persists into maturity for some people or may only be identified later in life.
 The condition’s main symptoms include a lack of impulse control, excessive activity or energy, and a range of symptoms related to poor attention.
 Crucially, these symptoms are distressing and impair everyday performance in two or more contexts (e.g., home and work), and they are not age-appropriate.

 The following forms of ADHD were added to the diagnosis guidelines in 2013: